ZIB-IOL/Boscia.jl/README.md

 `Boscia.jl` uses [`FrankWolfe.jl`](https://github.com/ZIB-IOL/FrankWolfe.jl) for solving the convex subproblems, [`Bonobo.jl`](https://github.com/Wikunia/Bonobo.jl) for managing the search tree, and oracles optimizing linear functions over the feasible set, for instance calling [SCIP](https://scipopt.org) or any MOI-compatible solver to solve MIP subproblems.

 ## Installation

+If you haven't downloaded JULIA yet go on this link and download it according to your system requirement . ['Julia'](https://julialang.org/downloads/).
+Once you have installed Julia , From the Julia REPL, type ] to enter the Pkg REPL mode and run
+''' Boscia
+pkg> add Boscia
+'''

 Add the Boscia stable release with: